-- 2.1 On 22 February 2018, the FEI Legal Department officially notified the PR through the Kuwait National Federation ("KUW-NF"), of the presence of the Prohibited Substances following the laboratory analysis, the possible rule violation and the possible consequences. - 2.2 The Notification Letter included notice that the PR was provisionally suspended and granted him the opportunity to be heard at a Preliminary Hearing before the Tribunal.
+2.1 On 22 November 2018, the FEI Legal Department officially notified the PR through the National Federation of Argentina ("ARG-NF"), of the

+- presence of the Prohibited Substances following the laboratory analysis, the possible rule violation and the possible consequences. - 2.2 The Notification Letter included notice that the PR was provisionally suspended and granted her the opportunity to be heard at a Preliminary Hearing before the Tribunal.